lyra/vue-embedded-form/examples/CONTRIBUTE.md

 ## Component configuration

-There are 3 configuration levels you should provide and test.
+There are 2 configuration levels you should provide and test.
 See vue.js readme file sections:

 - setup parameters
 - template parameters

+There is also the runtime configuration for the library.
+This should be provided as an interface inside the framework with the best practices of the target framework.

+As an example, on the Vue2 component development, a singleton service inside every component instance is provided to help the developer to communicate easily with the client library within their components.

 ## Examples